sktheu/project-stealth/README.md

 # Project Stealth
-A 2D Game developed using Unity for study of stealth and platfomer mechanics.
+A 2D Game developed using Unity for study of stealth and platformer mechanics.